NhiNguyencmt8/StretchMapping/README.md

 </div>

 ### Mapping Results
-The following images showcase the mapping results from different scenarios evaluated in the Stretch Mapping project.
+The following images showcase the mapping results from different scenarios on which our framework is evaluated.
 Each scenario highlights the robot's ability to map and understand its environment under various conditions.
 1. [**Static Objects + No People in view**](./doc/Static_Objects_No_Person_inView.md):
    *The robot maps an apartment without dynamic objects or human presence.*
 2. [**Static Objects + People in view**](./doc/Static_Objects_Person_in_View.md):